Sinn Sisamouth: Music career

-While performing with the Cambodian national radio station, Sisamouth became a protege of Queen Sisowath Kossamak, mother of Head of State Norodom Sihanouk.
-The Queen invited Sisamouth to join the Vong Phleng Preah Reach Troap (the classical ensemble of the Royal Treasury) with which he performed at royal receptions and state functions.
-He also achieved hit songs on national radio around this time, first writing and performing songs based on traditional Khmer music.
-In the mid-1950s, the romantic ballad "Violon Sneha", composed by violinist Hass Salan, catapulted Sisamouth into stardom across Cambodia.
+While performing with the National Radio of Cambodia, Sisamouth became a protege of Queen Sisowath Kossamak, mother to the Head of State, Norodom Sihanouk.
+The Queen invited Sisamouth to join the Vong Phleng Preah Reach Troap (Classical Ensemble of the Royal Treasury) with which he would perform at royal and state functions.
+Some of his discography became popular around this time, first writing and performing songs based on traditional Khmer music.
+In the mid-1950s, the romantic ballad "Violon Sneha", composed with musician Has Salan, catapulted Sisamouth into stardom across Cambodia.

 Sisamouth became known for his crooning voice, which has been likened to that of Nat King Cole, while his stage presence has been compared to that of Frank Sinatra.
 By the late 1950s, Sisamouth had established himself as the leading figure in an expanding Cambodian pop music scene.
-Norodom Sihanouk, a musician himself, encouraged the development of popular music in Cambodia.
+King Norodom Sihanouk, a musician himself, encouraged the development of popular music in Cambodia.
 Initially, pop records from France and Latin America were imported into the country and became popular, inspiring a flourishing music scene based in Phnom Penh.
+Any tape recordings or records of his music between 1953-1963 are rare.
+In 1963, Sisamouth began recording under the record label, Wat Phnom.
+His debut album under Wat Phnom titled, លាហើយហុងកុង “Goodbye Hong Kong”, released that same year on October 23, 1963 and features soulful melancholic balladry, bossa nova, etc.

-The music produced by Sisamouth and his contemporaries had become popular throughout the country; in 1965, Sisamouth's song "Champa Battambang" was the first content played on Khmer Republic Television.
+Music by Sisamouth and his contemporaries had become popular throughout the country.
+According to an interview in 1971, Sisamouth's song, “Champa Battambang", recorded in 1963, was the first content aired during the inauguration of the National Television of Cambodia, a subsidiary of the pre-existing National Radio in the mid-60s.
 By the late 1960s and early 1970s, the Cambodian music scene was further influenced by Western rock and roll and soul music via U.S. armed forces radio that had been broadcast into nearby South Vietnam.
-This resulted in a unique sound in which Western pop and rock were combined with Khmer vocal techniques.
-Sisamouth was a leader of these trends, moving from traditional Khmer music and romantic ballads to Latin jazz, cha cha cha, agogo, and eventually psychedelic rock in which he employed younger rock musicians.
+This resulted in a unique sound in which Western pop and rock were combined with Khmer vocal techniques and instruments.
+Sisamouth was considered a pioneer of these trends, moving from traditional Khmer music and romantic ballads to Latin jazz, cha cha cha, a go go, and eventually psychedelic rock in which he employed younger rock musicians.
+Sisamouth also made use of bossa nova and doo-wop influences.
 Sisamouth had become established as Cambodia's most popular singer and songwriter.
-Nevertheless, his popularity did not eclipse that of other recording artists such as Eum Song Seurm and Huoy Meas.
+Nevertheless, his popularity did not eclipse that of other singers such as Im Song Seum and Huoy Meas.
 He collaborated directly with Mao Sareth and Chounn Malay, among others.
 He also wrote songs for, and duetted with, other popular Cambodian singers to nurture their careers.
 For example, starting in the mid-1960s he recorded many popular duets with Pen Ran.